We love our 3D printer, and it’s a great tool for introducing the kids to a bit of technology while doing something fun together.

 We started out on an earlier version of this printer from Monoprice.
 It comes completely assembled, and is fairly easy to use.
 The quality is great once you get the hang of slicing your models.

-The IIIP is has a compact design and a small footprint if you need a printer that doesn’t take up much space.
+For a frame of reference, the IIIP is has a compact design and a small footprint if you need a printer that doesn’t take up much space.

 The build area is 120 x 120 x 120 mm.
 (This is comparable to about the height of a soda can for comparison.)